tvroley/AzureBlobStorageBeginnerTutorial/README.md

         Console.WriteLine(myBlob.Uri);
 }

-// The following code allows the user to view the blobs in the console before pressing enter Console.ReadLine();
+// Allows the user to view the blobs in the console before pressing enter Console.ReadLine();
 ```